 \section{Abstract}

-Motivated by the empirical power law of the distributions of credits (e.g., the number of ``likes'') of viral posts in social media, we introduce the high-dimensional tail index regression and methods of estimation and inference for its parameters.
-We propose a regularized estimator, establish its consistency, and derive its convergence rate.
-To conduct inference, we propose to debias the regularized estimate, and establish the asymptotic normality of the debiased estimator.
-Simulation studies support our theory.
-These methods are applied to text analyses of viral posts in X (formerly Twitter) concerning LGBTQ$+$.
+Motivated by the empirical observation of power-law distributions in the credits (e.g., ``likes'') of viral posts in social media, we introduce a high-dimensional tail index regression model and propose methods for estimation and inference of its parameters.
+First, we propose a regularized estimator, establish its consistency, and derive its convergence rate.
+Second, we debias the regularized estimator to facilitate inference and prove its asymptotic normality.
+Simulation studies corroborate our theoretical findings.
+We apply these methods to the text analysis of viral posts on X (formerly Twitter).